 He is well known for his work on the Egyptologist Arthur Mace, the unsung hero of the Tutankhamun excavation about whom he has written and lectured widely.
 His book “The Grand Piano Came by Camel” is available online.
 His work on this book resulted in the re-discovery of material relating to Mace.
 Chris worked with the Metropolitan Museum of Art in New York and this produced several exhibitions, his book and a television programme for the BBC.
 He has recently collaborated with Harvard with respect to his work on Mace.

 Chris lectures throughout the UK and the United States.
 Perhaps his most unusual being a presentation on “Margaret’s Wardrobe” at the Gender, Bodies and Technology conference in Virginia.
-He has also presented this piece at National Museums Scotland and the link to this can be found here.
+He has also presented this piece at National Museums Scotland.

 For Artemis he manages the research and curatorial aspects and occasionally dons a costume!
 He also works independently as a curatorial consultant and researcher.